 Group meetings will be held approximately every other week, depending on the academic calendar and other seminars or retreats.
 Meetings will generally be held in a meeting room located in the Memorial Student Center.
 On occasion, these meetings may be held off-campus or in other meeting locations.
 Group meetings will generally be a casual where members will be informed of upcoming events and opportunities.
-This will also be a time for group leaders to talk with participants about current events or other topics of interest. meetings will also be part of their 70% participation requirement each semester.
+This will also be a time for group leaders to talk with participants about current events or other topics of interest.

 Seminars on leadership issues will be presented each month by faculty, staff, and guest facilitators.
 These seminars will cover many topics including motivation, goals, strategies, communication, problem solving, diversity, and collaboration.